Skip to Content

 As more people opt for electric scooters as their mode of transportation, there’s been a growing need to understand the legal guidelines and protocols one needs to follow when traveling via public transportation.
 With regulations varying across states and accessibility options, it is essential to examine the rules that apply to electric scooters being brought onto buses.

-• As per Mintel reports, in 2020, there was a 200% increase in Google searches for “can you bring an electric scooter on the bus,” reflecting the growing popularity of these devices.
+• As per Mintel reports, in 2020, there was a 200% increase in Google searches for “Can you bring an electric scooter on the bus,” reflecting the growing popularity of these devices.

-• In Portland, Oregon, Trimet’s system wide survey found that just over half (51%) of operators are comfortable with passengers bringing small personal vehicles like scooters on buses as long as they don’t obstruct the aisles or take up extra seats.
+• In Portland, Oregon, Trimet’s system-wide survey found that just over half (51%) of operators are comfortable with passengers bringing small personal vehicles like scooters on buses as long as they don’t obstruct the aisles or take up extra seats.

 Rules on Buses